qfcy/pyc-zipper/README.md

 These compression tools are compatible with all versions of Python 3, as they do not rely on specific bytecode versions.

 ## 3. Obfuscation and Anti-Decompilation Packing
 The previous compression tools cannot prevent `.pyc` files from being decompiled by libraries like `uncompyle6`.
-To prevent decompilation, an obfuscation tool `pyc_zipper_obfuscate.py` is used to obfuscate the bytecode instructions and variable names.
+To prevent decompilation, an obfuscation tool in [pyc_zipper/obfuscate.py](https://github.com/qfcy/pyc-zipper/blob/main/pyc_zipper/obfuscate.py) is used to obfuscate the bytecode instructions and variable names.

 #### A Brief Introduction to the Obfuscation Principles